goreleaser/goreleaser/www/docs/scm/gitlab.md

 ## GitLab Enterprise or private hosted

-You can use GoReleaser with GitLab Enterprise by providing its URLs in the `.goreleaser.yml` configuration file:
+You can use GoReleaser with GitLab Enterprise by providing its URLs in the `.goreleaser.yml` configuration file.
+This takes a normal string or a template value.

 ```yaml
 # .goreleaser.yml